The Truth We Can’t Accept

 What we need is to talk about these things: To review the sources, examine the graphs and start working this into ourselves as an actual possibility.

-The fact is that we’re ready to step into a golden age, as impossibly foreign as that may seem.
+We really are ready to step into a golden age, as impossibly foreign as that may seem.
 In fact, we’ve been doing precisely that, mostly by accident, for decades.
-If we bothered to work at it, we’d go down in history as the generation that transformed humanity forever.

 Paul Rosenberg